prab786/DualContextGCN/README.md

-# Data and Code for "DualContextGCN: Modeling differential Word Associations for Fake News Detection (WSDM 2026)
+# Data and Code for "DualContextGCN: Modeling differential Word Associations for Fake News Detection

 ## Data